Tak-Man/ML-rapid-text-labeling-app/README.md

 ### 3. Accessing the Web App URL
 The web app is available here: [ML-rapid-text-labeling-app](http://ml-rapid-text-labeling-app.herokuapp.com/)

 As at 2021/12/12 a live version of the web app is available at this url.
 Please note that there is no guarantee that the web app will always be available here.
+Also the app is for demonstration purposes and can accommodate single-user use only.

 ## Contributors
 * [https://github.com/Tak-Man](https://github.com/Tak-Man)